 On New Year’s Day in the South, it’s typical to feast on pork, representing prosperity, black-eyed peas, representing coins, and collard greens, representing money.
-As Michael Scott would say, “I’m not superstitious, but I am a little stitious” so I figure it can’t hurt to start the year off cooking up a jumble of all of the lucky foods and hope for the best 🤷🏼♀️.
+As Michael Scott would say, “I’m not superstitious, but I am a little stitious” so I figure it can’t hurt to start the year off cooking up a jumble of all of the lucky foods in a Southern New Year’s Stew and hope for the best 🤷🏼♀️.
 At the very least, it will be delicious!

 Also, if you want to go one step further you can make cornbread which represents gold.
 I may or may not make it, depending on how ambitious I’m feeling on the First 😂

 A Southern New Year’s Stew